 An accomplished golfer, Steve has been ranked one of the top five musicians that play golf by Golf Digest Magazine numerous times.
 He is a frequent guest at charity golf tournaments across the country.
 In 2006, Steve and his wife Gwen started the Steve Azar St. Cecilia Foundation, and annually host the Delta Soul Celebrity Golf & Charity Event.
-Since it’s inception, the foundation has channeled over $700,000 to many worthwhile causes in the Delta and beyond.
+Since it’s inception, the foundation has channeled nearly $800,000.00 to many worthwhile causes in the Delta and beyond.
 Steve has additionally raised hundreds of thousands of dollars for charitable causes through the auctioning of songs.
 These songs are written for the highest bidder’s charity of choice.

 Steve has been honored with “Steve Azar day” in the states of Mississippi (on March 13th) and South Dakota (on August 10th).
 He is the co-founder of Ride Records and in 2013 co-founded the Mighty Mississippi Music Festival, dubbed “A Southern Gem” by the American Blues Scene magazine and included in Acoustic Guitar magazine’s 2014 Roadside Americana: 50 States 50 Must-Attend Events.
 With a keen interest in mentorship and giving back to the Delta, Steve enjoys being the artist in residence at the Delta Music Institute, part of Delta State University.